Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 - Motorola air pressure sensor - these are now made by NXP.

-MP3H6115A pressure sensor has several pins marked do not connect (this is not the same as no internal connection - that I tend to connect to 0V).
+MP3H6115A pressure sensor has several pins marked do not connect (this is not the same as no internal connection - that I usually connect to 0V).
 Vs = 3V3, <8mA, o/p 47pF 51K.

 This sensor should be ordered now.
 Wires and decoupling are attached when it arrives and evaluated for susceptibility to RF from the XBee module when moved near that module.
 A simple test that was little more than to see if the output changed when the unit was brought realistically near to the RF source and the pressure changed a bit.